gcp-samples/ai-gateway-labs/public/TUTORIAL.md

 Go back to the Debug panel, and see the processing steps, timings and variables that were done between the request and response.

+✅ Now we have a proxy in place to add governance & analytics to the AI prompt requests.

 ---

-## Add Model Authorization, Governance & Analytics Features
+## Add Model Authorization, Governance & Analytics

-Now we will update the proxy for **Gemini**, and also add a new one for **Claude**, with a template that applies model authorization & governance.
+Now we will update the proxy for **Gemini**, and also add more proxies for further models.
+These proxies are based on YAML proxy templates (open <walkthrough-editor-open-file filePath="AI-Proxy-Gemini.yaml">AI-Proxy-Gemini.yaml</walkthrough-editor-open-file> for an example), and see the [aft documentation](https://github.com/apigee/apigee-templater) for more information.

-Open the template file <walkthrough-editor-open-file filePath="AI-Proxy-Gemini.yaml">AI-Proxy-Gemini.yaml</walkthrough-editor-open-file> to see how a proxy template is structured, including the parameters (where we are setting a base path of **/gemini** and a model filter to only allow **gemini** models).

 ```sh
 aft AI-Proxy-Gemini.yaml -o $GOOGLE_CLOUD_PROJECT:AI-Gemini:$APIGEE_ENVIRONMENT:ai-service@$GOOGLE_CLOUD_PROJECT.iam.gserviceaccount.com